nathonfowlie/education.aws.developer_associate/docs/developing/cloudfront.md

   - Trusted signers (which AWS accounts can create signed URLs)
 - Signed URL gives access to a specific file.
 - Signed Cookie gives access to many files.
+- Private key is used by applications to sign the URLs.
+- Public key is used by CloudFront to verify the URLs.

+### Trusted Key Group

+- The recommended way to sign.
+- Assigned to a CloudFront distribution.
+- Contains one or more public keys so CloudFront can verify the URLs.
+- Can use APIs to manage/rotate the keys.

+### CloudFront Key Pair

+- An AWS account that has the CloudFront Key Pair can also be used for signing.
+- Avoid because the root account is needed to manage the keys, and there's no API available.

 ## CloudFront Signed URL vs S3 Pre-signed URL